5 times beauty brands were accused of greenwashing and the lessons we can learn

 Just days before the launch of Kim Kardashian’s new skincare line, the brands’ refill initiative was met with criticism from online shoppers for failing to reduce packaging waste.

 Kardashian features in a video on SKKN’s Instagram channel demonstrating how to refill the new cleanser.
-The video, which appears to show a solid pack being replaced into an apparently unnecessary outer layer, provoked anger amongst shoppers, one of whom wrote: “Personally I would just buy the refill, the container doesn’t do anything, it’s just waste.”
+The video, which appears to show a solid pack being replaced into an apparently unnecessary outer layer, provoked anger amongst shoppers.
+“Personally I would just buy the refill, the container doesn’t do anything, it’s just waste,” wrote one customer, whilst another added: "These greenwashing companies know no bounds."

 Elsewhere, in an example of vague terminology, SKKN’s website describes the products as ‘grounded in an ethos of sustainability’.